will51mps0n/Power-Outage-Analysis/README.md

    - Industrial sales are also highest in the "Warm" category, potentially due to higher operational energy demands in warmer climates.

 #### Analysis and Insights:
-- Warmer climates seem to drive higher electricity consumption across all customer types, likely due to cooling demands and other seasonal factors.
+- Warmer climates seem to drive higher electricity consumption across all customer types, likely due to cooling demands.
-- Prices remain relatively stable across climate categories, with only minor fluctuations observed, suggesting a more uniform pricing strategy regardless of climatic variations.
+- Prices remain relatively stable across climate categories, with only minor fluctuations observed.

 This pivot table analysis complements the broader exploration of energy usage and pricing by highlighting potential regional and seasonal patterns, which are crucial for forecasting and policy-making.